 Once a fishing village, Saint-Jean is now a smart seaside resort, greatly sought after for its peacefulness.
 A few old houses overlook the harbor, now largely devoted to pleasure craft.
-The stepped street south of Boulevard de la Liberation in the village also offers some fine viewpoints, such as that over the Tete du Chien, Eze, Mont Agel and the Alps on the Italian Border.
+The stepped street south of Boulevard de la Liberation in the village also offers some fine viewpoints, such as that over the Tete du Chien, Eze, Mont Agel, and the Alps on the Italian Border.

 KERYLOS GREEK VILLA

 This replica of an ancient Greek house was built in 1902 on a site reminiscent of the Aegean coast by and for the archaeologist Theodore Reinach.
 Original pieces stand alongside copies and reproductions of furniture and frescoes.
-All the windows offer wonderful views of the sea, the Baie des Fourmis, Cap Ferrat, Eze and Cap d’Ail.
+All the windows offer wonderful views of the sea, the Baie des Fourmis, Cap Ferrat, Eze, and Cap d’Ail.
 The Galeries des Antiques built under the villa contains life-size casts of famous Classical Greek statues.
 The site was bequeathed to the Institut de France in 1928.

 Set on 7 hectares of Mediterranean gardens at the tip of captivating Cap Ferrat, this luxurious palace hotel offers 33 meters sea-water heated pool and panoramic sea views.
-Located 12 km from Nice France, it features La Veranda all-day restaurant and an award-winning 750 m2 spa center.
-Since 1908 Grand Hotel du Cap Ferrat has welcomed rich and famous guest to its elegant rooms.
-With a refined decor, the spacious rooms include a docking station featuring USB and Bluetooth connections, minibar and an LCD TV.
-Each air-conditioned room offers pinewood or sea views, and some suites also have the private pool.
+Located 12 km from Nice France, it features La Veranda’s all-day restaurant and an award-winning 750 m2 spa center.
+Since 1908 Grand Hotel du Cap Ferrat has welcomed rich and famous guests to its elegant rooms.
+With refined decor, the spacious rooms include a docking station featuring USB and Bluetooth connections, a minibar, and an LCD TV.
+Each air-conditioned room offers pinewood or sea views, and some suites also have a private pool.
 Free WIFI access is included.
 Gourmet cuisine is served in the restaurant, Le Cap.
 You can enjoy Mediterranean dishes at Club Dauphine next to the outdoor infinity pool, or at the all-day restaurant La Veranda.
-The hotel’s award-winning spa features five lavish treatment rooms, including luxury VIP suite for couples, as well as two outdoor treatment pavilions with mesmerizing Mediterranean views and a 1,200 m2 Spa garden with sea-view sun terraces.
+The hotel’s award-winning spa features five lavish treatment rooms, including a luxury VIP suite for couples, as well as two outdoor treatment pavilions with mesmerizing Mediterranean views and a 1,200 m2 Spa garden with sea-view sun terraces.
 Le Spa also includes indoor and outdoor fitness options.
-Monaco has located 15 km from the hotel and the Italian Border is 40 km away.
+Monaco has located 15 km from the hotel and the Italian border is 40 km away.
 Nice-Cote d’Azur Airport is located 19 km away.
 Four Seasons Grand Hotel du Cap Ferrat can provide an airport shuttle service with advance reservation.

 The Grand-Hotel de Cap Ferrat was bought by a subsidiary of Leonard Blavatnik’s Access Industries in 2007.
 Prominent former residents have included Paul Hamlyn and Boris Berezovsky.